Vodice, Croatia

 Vodice (/hr/, lit. in Croatian 'small waters') is a resort town in the Šibenik-Knin County, Croatia.
 It borders the Adriatic Sea and has a population of 8,649 (2021 census).

-Former fishing village transformed in the second half of the 20th century into tourist destination, with peak popularity during the 2000s, when it was regularly among the most visited Dalmatian destinations.
+Former village transformed in the second half of the 20th century into tourist destination, with peak popularity during the 2000s, when it was regularly among the most visited Dalmatian destinations.

 Geography

 Vodice is located in a wide bay, 11 km northwest from Šibenik, 85 km from Split, and 62 km southeast from Zadar.
 It is close to the highways M2, E65, and A1.
 Zadar Airport is 48 km and Split Airport 60 km away.

 History

-Vodice was first mentioned in 1402 although it was founded already in the Roman times as Arausa.
-Its name derives from the word meaning water sources which supplied the whole area.
-As part of the Republic of Venice from 1412 to 1797, the defense walls from the times of the Turks with the Ćorić tower (Ćorić kula) testify the past times.
-Other similar monuments are St. Cross' church on the former graveyard, built in 1421 and the parish church in the town centre built in 1746.

-On the nearby hill Okit during the Turkish invasions, refugees founded a settlement and on its top the chapel of Our Lady of Mount Carmel was built in 1660, which was ruined in 1942 by the Italian Navy.
-The new church, built in 1967, was ruined in 1991 by Serbian attackers, during the Croatian War of Independence, and rebuilt in 1995.
+Modern period

+In 1891 Vodice separated from Tisno municipality and became an independent municipality (obćina), encompassing Pišća, Okit, Rakitnica, Dražice, Tribunj, Stajice and Vrbice.
+In the mid-19th century there were 1500, and in the early 20th century 2500 inhabitants.

+With the establishment of the independent Republic of Croatia in the 1990, Vodice acquired city status.

-On August 30, 2007, twelwe firefighters died in attempts to localise and stop eruptive fire on the island of Kornat.
+On August 30, 2007, twelve firefighters died in attempts to localise and stop eruptive fire on the island of Kornat.
 Five of them were members of Voluntary firefighters society Vodice (DVD Vodice), others were from Šibenik and Tisno.
 This tragedy is known as "Kornat tragedy" (Kornatska tragedija).